Wildebeest's Guide to Doggy Dental CareAug | 24 | 2021

 Here are a few different at-home dental disease prevention methods that you can practice to keep pup’s teeth healthy.
 Find a method or two that work best for you and your pup and build it into your routine.

-- Start brushing!
-Work your way from one side to the other, in circular motion and with the bristles angled up towards the gum line.
-Give any built-up tartar extra attention if possible.
+Start brushing work your way from one side to the other in circular motion and with bristles angled up towards gum line. give any built-up tartar extra attention if possible.>

 After finding a method that works, the first step is getting your pup comfortable with it.
 Let them get used to being around it and practicing it by gradually and consistently exposing and desensitizing them to the chosen method.
 Develop a routine for it, for example brush their teeth in the morning before a morning walk or reward them with a dental chew after their afternoon potty break.
 As your dog ages, you may want to try out different methods to adapt best to their needs and conditions.

 Also consider scheduling regular teeth cleanings / examinations with your vet.
 At least one teeth cleaning a year is generally recommended.
 Note that most dental care by the vet requires anesthesia.
 The risk of anesthesia for dogs is low but that doesn’t mean you shouldn’t be concerned.
 Your vet should perform a thorough physical exam and review your dog’s medical history and discuss any risk factors.
 You can ask them about how they monitor their anesthetized patients and what their safety record is for reassurance.
 If you have an older dog or dogs with other health issues, talk to your vet about a plan that is specific and will work best for them in treating their dental concerns.